NCAlgebra/NC/DOCUMENTATION/README.md

 returns `0`.

-The above commands are based on special packages for efficiently storing and calcuating with nc polynomials.
+The above commands are based on special packages for efficiently storing and calculating with nc polynomials.
 Those packages are

 - [`NCPolynomial`](#ncpolynomial): which handles polynomials with
   noncommutative coefficients, and